jediswaplabs/jediswap-force-wielder/README.md

 Enter the Twitter API & Twitter Client Authentication Details into `.env` to their respective keys, as shown in [sample.env](https://github.com/jediswaplabs/jediswap-force-wielder/blob/main/sample.env).

-Run `main.py` to start the script.
+Run `main.py` to start the script!
 ```
 python main.py
 ```